 The optional theoretical courses in Part II (TP1 and TP2) prepare students for the theoretical options in Part III.
-Students intending to take TP1 and/or TP2, and who have not taken Part IB NST Mathematics, will find it helpful to do some extra preparation in the long vacation at the end of Part IB; they should seek advice on this from their Director of Studies or the course lecturers.
+Students intending to take TP1 and/or TP2, and who have not taken Part IB NST Mathematics, will find it helpful to do some extra preparation over the summer at the end of Part IB; they should seek advice on this from their Director of Studies or the course lecturers.